corfyi/UCMCTrack/README.md

 **[AAAI 2024] UCMCTrack: Multi-Object Tracking with Uniform Camera Motion Compensation**

 UCMCTrack is a simple pure motion based tracker that achieves state-of-the-art performance on multiple datasets.
-In particular, it achieves the first place on MOT17 (IDF1, HOTA) without using any appearance cues, making it highly applicable for real-time object tracking on end devices.
+In particular, **it achieves the first place on MOT17 without using any appearance cues**, making it highly applicable for real-time object tracking on end devices.

 ## News
 * [12/29/2023]  **Open-Sourcing a Tool for Estimating Camera Parameters from a Single Image！** For specific steps, refer to Get Started.